-TikTok is a platform designed for content discovery and high engagement.
+TikTok is a platform designed for content discovery and high engagement (Check out this post on discovering TikTok influencers).
 This has in turn increased the potential for TikTok creators to make viral content thanks to the possibility of reaching vast audiences with their incredibly engaging content.
 TikTok creators collaborate with their favorite brands to feature their products in content that doesn’t look or feel like an ad.
 This makes the platform all the more powerful at fuelling commerce trends through brand challenges and influencer-generated content.
 In 2022 we can expect the #tiktokmademebuyit hashtag which refers to the biggest viral commerce trends will grow even more popular in the next year as the platform continues to invest in seamless commerce features such as its partnership with Shopify.

 The role of influencers will become increasingly professionalized